w3c/publ-wg/Misc/publishing.md

 The `respecConfig` content must be adapted.
 Most of these are to be set only once.

 1. The data of each editor _must_ include the `w3cid` field, identifying the person in the W3C database.
 This number appears on the page of the person’s profile page at W3C; alternatively, the staff contact can find it.
-2. Update the value of [`previousPublishDate`](https://github.com/w3c/respec/wiki/previousPublishDate) in `respecConfig` every time a publication happens. the value of `previousMaturity` should be kept on `WD`.
+2. Update the value of [`previousPublishDate`](https://github.com/w3c/respec/wiki/previousPublishDate) in `respecConfig` every time a publication happens.
+The value of `previousMaturity` should be kept on `WD`.

 ## Generate the final version of the document